 The Student Handbook is on line.
 You should review the handbook as it contains all College policies as well as information on student clubs and organizations, various campus facilities and resources and student life

 In Case of Campus-wide Emergency

-Most importantly, you are encouraged to become familiar with the College’s emergency procedures.
+You are also encouraged to become familiar with the College’s emergency procedures at:

 Spring Semester Opening Schedule